AtharvaKulkarni26/Elon-Musk-Twitter-Emotion-Mining-Project/README.md

 ![](images/elon_musk.PNG)

-The main object of the project is cleaning the tweet data and removing all the @ mentions and # and performing sentiment analysis on the data by using textblob, finding out the polarity and subjectivity of the tweets.
+One of the objects of the project is cleaning the tweet data and removing all the @ mentions and # Then we Perform sentiment analysis on the data by using textblob, finding out the polarity and subjectivity of the tweets.

 ![](images/polar_subjec.PNG)